Whilst Maine Coon aggression might not be a standard trait of the breed, it definitely does occur, and must never be ignored.

 Therefore, if a Maine Coon is forced to live in a small confined environment a Maine Coon attack is potentially inevitable, particularly if they are sharing this small space with other pets.

 Signs of Maine Coon aggression due to limited space might appear in the following scenarios:

 - Maine Coon has to share space with other household pets.

-- Cats share litter tray, scratching post, cat tower, food, and water.
+- Cats share a litter tray, scratching post, cat tower, food, and water.

-- Owner closes off parts of the house, limiting cats roaming space.
+- The owner closes off parts of the house, limiting cats roaming space.